Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

 \paragraph{Cross-FoV adaptation.} To validate the generalization capability of the proposed method, we also conduct an experiment on the FoV dimension adapting from Virtual KITTI~\cite{VKITTI} to CKITTI~\cite{cordts2016cityscapes,kITTI}.
 The adaptation results are reported in Table \ref{table:ob_comb}~(c).
-Despite the 5 different FoVs in the dataset, our method can always achieve a certain improvement.
+Despite the 5 different FoVs in the dataset, our method always achieves consistent improvements.
 By plugging into the current state-of-the-art methods, \emph{i.e.,} DA-Faster~\cite{DA-Faster-RCNN}, SWDA~\cite{SWDA}, SCL~\cite{SCL}, our method brings $2.6\%$, $1.7\%$ and $1.8\%$ increase, respectively.

-\paragraph{Cross-rain adaptation.} We conduct experiments from Cityscapes~\cite{cordts2016cityscapes} to RainCityscapes~\cite{rainy_city}.
-Table \ref{table:benchmark3} shows the results of adapting the model between different rain scenarios.
+\paragraph{Cross-rain adaptation.} Table \ref{table:ob_comb} (d) shows the adaptation results between different rain scenarios on Cityscapes~\cite{cordts2016cityscapes} to RainCityscapes~\cite{rainy_city}.
 We reproduce DA-Faster RCNN~\cite{DA-Faster-RCNN}, SWDA~\cite{SWDA} and SCL~\cite{SCL} in the same setting.
-We can see that our method significantly improves the mAP by $6.4\%$, $3.4\%$ and $4.2\%$ through integrating it into the existing UDA methods.
+From the table, we can observe that our method significantly improves the mAP by $6.4\%$, $3.4\%$, and $4.2\%$, respectively, by integrating it into the existing UDA methods.

+\paragraph{Synthetic-to-real adaptation.} In this setting, we adapt from SIM10K~\cite{sim10k} to Cityscapes~\cite{cordts2016cityscapes} to study the scenario in which we do not have any prior knowledge about the domain shifts.
+Under such cases, our DC will utilize the style of the target domain by default as prior knowledge.
+As shown in Table~\ref{table:sim10k_det}, our approach still achieves obvious improvements over the strong baseline~\cite{GPA}, which achieves a new state-of-the-art $49.2\%$ AP.
+The main reason is that our DC generates diversified images with different domainness of styles, and our method can well learn texture-invariant features to bridge the domain gap.